kawu/vine/README.md

 The results achieved by Vine are a bit lower than those reported in [Bridging the Gap: Attending to Discontinuity in Identification of Multiword Expressions][gappy-mwes-paper] (see the [poster][vine-poster] for comparison).
-However, Vine is conceptually much simpler (no self-attention, no contextualized embeddings, no BiLSTM).
+However, Vine is conceptually simpler (no self-attention, no contextualized embeddings, no BiLSTM).

 References